 Ready to Join?

-Create an account on the myASA Member Portal, select the membership that works best for you, process your payment, and start enjoying your benefits immediately.
-It’s that easy!
+To Become A Member or Renew your Membership enter the MyASA Portal, select the membership that applies to you, process your payment, and start enjoying your benefits immediately.

 Individual Benefits of ASA Membership

 All of the benefits below will begin January 1 and will conclude December 31 each year.

 • Discounted ASA Annual Meeting registration fee